NannyML/nannyml/docs/glossary.rst

         Note that the confidence band is also described as sampling error range at the hover information that appears on the interactive plots.

+    Confidence Score
+        A score that is returned by classification model together with class prediction.
+It expresses the confidence of the prediction i.e. the closer the score is to its minimum or maximum the more confident the classifier is with its prediction.
+If the score is in the range between 0 and 1 it is called *probability estimate*.
+It can also be the actual *probability*.
+Regardless of the algorithm type, all classification model calculate some form of confidence scores.
+These scores are then thresholded to return the predicted class.
+Confidence scores can be turned into calibrated probabilities and uset to estimate performance of classification models in the absence of ground truth (see how :ref:`here<how-it-works-cbpe>`).

     Covariate Shift
         A synonym for :term:`Data Drift`.